joao-frohlich/cpython/Doc/library/functions.rst

       single: NaN
       single: Infinity

-   Return a floating-point number constructed from a number or a string.
+   Return a floating point number constructed from a number or a string.

    Examples: